Skip to main content

 }

-Loading supplementary metadata dll not only increases the size of the package body or hot update resources, but also consumes considerable memory space during runtime loading.
-For details, see the [Memory and GC] (./memory) document.
-Optimize supplementary metadata dll size It has positive significance for memory-sensitive situations.
+Loading supplemental metadata dlls not only increases package size or hot update resource size, but also consumes considerable memory space at runtime.
+For details, see the Memory and GC documentation.
+Optimizing supplemental metadata dll size has positive significance for memory-sensitive scenarios.

-Supplementary metadata technology only uses the metadata information of generic functions in the supplementary metadata dll.
-The metadata of non-generic functions contained in the supplementary metadata dll is redundant.
-Eliminating them completely will not
+Supplemental metadata technology only uses the metadata information of generic functions in supplemental metadata dlls.
+The metadata of non-generic functions contained in supplemental metadata dlls is redundant, and completely removing them will not affect the normal operation of the supplemental metadata mechanism.
+Therefore, starting from v4.0.16, com.code-philosophy.hybridclr provides the supplemental metadata optimization tool class HybridCLR.Editor.AOT.AOTAssemblyMetadataStripper to implement this removal optimization work.

-This elimination effect varies greatly from assembly to assembly.
-The following are our test results in the unit test project:
+The removal effect varies by assembly, with significant differences.
+The following are our test results on a unit test project:

-/// remove the non-generic function metadata from the trimmed AOT dlls and output it to the StrippedAOTAssembly2 directory.
+/// Further remove non-generic function metadata from AOT dll, output to StrippedAOTAssembly2 directory

 public static void StripAOTAssembly()